LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/use-cases/post-chat-survey-with-faas.md

 ### Step 1 - Create a new Function

-Create a new lambda/function via the [External UI](function-as-a-service-using-the-external-ui.html). **Remember**: templates, once selected, cannot be changed due to risk of undesired side effects.
+Create a new lambda/function. **Remember**: templates, once selected, cannot be changed due to risk of undesired side effects.
 For more information on how to create fuctions, [please see this document](function-as-a-service-getting-started.html).

 ### Step 2 - Edit the Function